 If we accept the premise that Jesus was and is fully God (as I believe we should), then we know God doesn’t shrink back from sin as if scared to get His hands dirty.
 Rather, He dives right in among sinners so that He can wipe sin away and replace it with holiness.
 God gets close to sinful people so He can set things right.

-But there are also verse that talk about iniquity separating us from God and revealing that God will not fellowship with evil.
+But there are also verses that talk about iniquity separating us from God and revealing that God will not fellowship with evil.
 While we don’t have to worry that we’re so filthy God wouldn’t touch us, if we want a close relationship with Him we need to figure out what’s going on here.

 The first verse that comes to my mind when studying this subject is found in Isaiah’s message to Israel: